Sewer56/nexus-what-i-want-to-build/docs/dxt-lossless-transform.md

 !!! tip "[You can learn more on a blog series I started this year.](https://sewer56.dev/blog/category/texture-compression-in-nx20.html)"

+    The [first part](https://sewer56.dev/blog/2025/01/05/shrinking-old-game-texture-sizes-by-10-at-60gbs.html) of the series talks about a *prototype* (working proof of concept) of the final transform sequence.

 ## A Demonstration

 !!! note "To demonstrate I'll use the most downloaded mod for the most popular game on [nexusmods.com](https://nexusmods.com)"